vikrantRajan/MEVN-stack-project/ReadMe.txt

 The dependencies I am using:
 1. Express - backend framework
 2. mongoose - tool to connect to MongoDB
-3. body-parser - allow us to convert responose into json
+3. body-parser - allow us to convert response into json
 4. cors - allow the frontend dev server to make AJAX calls to the backend
 5. morgan - will log all command requests to the server
 6. nodemon/concurrently - keeps the application running and refresh everytime we make a change